jolbinsk1/SQL-projects/README.md

 # SQL Project Portfolio: Analyzing Global Trends in Measures of Progress

-This repository contains SQL queries that aim to analyze several metrics of progress: 1) the production and sale of electric cars, 2) trends in literacy and education worldwide, and 3) trends in income inequality.
+This repository contains SQL queries that aim to analyze several metrics of progress:
+  1) the production and sale of electric cars,
+  2) trends in literacy and education worldwide, and
+  3) trends in income inequality.
 While on the surface these seem unrelated, I believe they are each barometers for how well we are living up to our goal of having a greener, and more equal world.

-* All of the data has been queried and analyzed using MySQL Workbench.
+(Note: all of the data has been queried and analyzed using MySQL Workbench.)

 ## Project 1: Electric Car Data Analysis

 My first project involves the analysis of electric vehicle (EV) manufacture, sale, and use across multiple countries from 2010 to 2022.
 Specifically, this project aims to analyze the following:

 - Percentage share of battery-electric and hybrid vehicles.
-- Total electric car stocks (i.e., driveable cars) and annual sales data.
+- Total EV stocks (i.e., driveable cars) and annual sales data.
-- Electric car sales and use rates relative to the total car market.
+- EV sales and use rates relative to the total car market.
-- Per capita analysis of electric car stocks.
+- Per capita analysis of EV stocks.
 - Change in share of EVs over time.
 - Rankings of the above data for the year 2022

 ### Data Sources

-The data is sourced primarily from Hannah Ritchie's 2024 publication "Tracking global data on electric vehicles,” which has been made available on OurWorldInData.org.
+The data is sourced from Hannah Ritchie's 2024 publication "Tracking global data on electric vehicles,” which has been made available on OurWorldInData.org.

 ### Database Schema